What does Promethease do?

 How to read Promethease results?

 Promethease reports are based on SNPedia, a Wikipedia-styled repository.
 Promethease retrieves all relevant literature from the SNPedia database.
 This takes around 15 minutes.
 The report is organized in a single rs ID format.
-This means that the gene markers are listed by their dbSNP identifier with the potential risk provided next to it like shown below:
+This means that the gene markers are listed by their dbSNP identifier with the potential risk provided next to it.